Annoor-Hospital/pacs-integration-page/index.md

 4. Once the X-ray order is fulfilled, the link becomes 'live' and will allow the doctor to open and view the X-ray.

 Some challenges for us with this method are:
 - The order list for a patient is retrieved only from the OpenMRS database.
-This means that any X-ray images added to the PACS system prior from before 2017, or taken without an EMR order, won't be visible.
+This means that any X-ray images added to the PACS system prior to 2017, or taken without an EMR order, won't be visible.
 - The system doesn't know if an order has been fulfilled when the orders are displayed.
 This is only made known to the doctor when he tries to open an X-Ray order.
 - The system requires that the accession number of a new X-Ray match the OpenMRS order number, which deviates from our current accession number system.